defnpablo/dry-styles/README.md

 ## TODO:
-[] create cli.ts file to validate input options / give prettier output [] add an option to exclude certain folders from the analisys [] add counter to each class set
+[] create cli.ts file to validate input options / give prettier output [] add an option to exclude hidden folders from the analisys [] add an option to exclude certain folders from the analisys [] add counter to each class set